Getting digestive waste out of your body is just as important as the good stuff you put in!

 Serotonin is also used by the gut to stimulate motility – another example of how the same neurotransmitters are shared by the brain & gut to perform different functions.

-Medications such as serotonin-targeted antidepressants (SSRIs) might lead to long-term issues with gut motility if someone was to become intolerant to the drug with long-term use.
+Medications such as serotonin-targeted antidepressants (SSRIs) might lead to long-term issues with gut motility if someone were to become intolerant to the drug with long-term use.

 How might SSRI use lead to motility problems?

-SSRIs work by flooding nerve spaces with serotonin.
-Usually the body “re-uptakes” serotonin from the spaces – SSRIs block the process from happening.
+SSRIs work by flooding the spaces between nerve cells with serotonin.
+Usually, the body “re-uptakes” serotonin from the spaces – SSRIs block the process from happening.

 With the flood of serotonin, the serotonin receptors get “tired” of the increased presence of serotonin, & they start to close their doors to the molecule.
 It’s like insulin resistance – but with serotonin.

-When this happens – the role of serotonin in gut motility can also be diminished – making you more dependent on the action of acetylcholine.
-If the production of both neurotransmitters is off – risk for bowel slowing increases even more.
+When this happens, the role of serotonin in gut motility can also be diminished, making you more dependent on the action of acetylcholine.
+If the production of both neurotransmitters is off, the risk for bowel slowing increases even more.

 This is also why tapering off SSRI medications (or any psychotropic meds) is important.
 Your body needs time to build the receptors and adapt to normal (& not synthetically elevated) levels of neurotransmitters – a process that can take weeks & months.

-In constipation profiles – St. John’s Wort would promote motility as opposed to slowing – so my inclination is that it has a dual effect of slowing high motility guts and speeding up low motility guts due to the bidirectional effects of serotonin on motility regulation.
+In constipation profiles, St. John’s Wort would promote motility rather than slow it, so my inclination is that it has a dual effect: slowing high-motility guts and speeding up low-motility guts, due to the bidirectional effects of serotonin on motility regulation.

-St. John’s Wort separately contains serotonin-like molecules that naturally stimulate serotonin activity with arguably less side effects as its effects are naturally mediated, and not synthetic like a man-made drug.
-Interestingly, St. John’s Wort has also been used as an antimicrobial but that is beyond this discussion.
+St. John’s Wort separately contains serotonin-like molecules that naturally stimulate serotonin activity with arguably fewer side effects as its effects are naturally mediated, and not synthetic like a man-made drug.
+Interestingly, St. John’s Wort has also been used as an antimicrobial, but that is beyond this discussion.

 If you’re taking antidepressants, especially SSRIs, avoid taking any products that may contain St. John’s Wort or 5-hydroxytryptophan (5-HTP).
 Be careful when using these supplements (or do so under supervision) as they are contraindicated with a number of medications.

-Remember, the sympathetic (fight or flight) nervous system controls the urge & control of final defecation.
-Anything that promotes the dumping of catecholamine hormones (like caffeine) will contribute to the incidence of bowel urgency, loose stools, or diarrhea.
+Remember, the sympathetic (fight-or-flight) nervous system controls the urge & control of final defecation.
+Anything that promotes catecholamine release (like caffeine) will contribute to bowel urgency, loose stools, or diarrhea.

 Caffeine becomes part of morning routines that include wakefulness, focus, & the urge to have a bowel movement – it is easy to forget that caffeine is an addictive & excitatory substance that is stealing away from future energy and forcing your hormones to compensate daily.